17 Sights in Baden-Baden, Germany (with Map and Images)

 Goldenes Kreuz

-The Golden Cross is a historicist residential and commercial building at Lichtentaler Straße 13 in Baden-Baden, Germany.
+The Goldenes Kreuz is a historicist residential and commercial building at Lichtentaler Straße 13 in Baden-Baden, Germany.
 It was built between 1891 and 1893 according to plans by the architect Wilhelm Vittali (1859–1920).
-The five-storey, neo-baroque street façade is designed entirely in white sandstone from the Murg valley.
-Columns and paving at the entrances on the ground floor are decorated with Swedish granite.
-The facades in the courtyard are faced with brick, windows and door frames are designed with white Murgtal sandstone.
+The five-storey, neo-baroque street façade is designed entirely in white sandstone from the Murg Valley.
+Columns and paving at the entrances on the ground floor are finished with Swedish granite.
+The facades in the courtyard are faced with brick, windows and door frames are designed with white Murg Valley sandstone.

 Wikipedia: Goldenes Kreuz (Baden-Baden) (DE)